-That said, washing these jackets is not as simple as just chucking them into the washer with other clothes and calling it a day.
-Instead, you have to practice a lot of caution and do this washing the right way.
+That said, puffer jacket washing is not as simple as just chucking them into the washer with other clothes and calling it a day.
+Instead, you have to practice a lot of caution and learn how to wash a puffer jacket the right way.

 If you don’t know what the right way of washing a puffer jacket is, this guide is for you.